How to write Ansible Roles and publish them on Ansible Galaxy?

 - README.md – This is the Readme file for the role.
 Put the detailed information of all the input parameters for the role and example yml in the readme file.

 - tasks - You can enlist all tasks to be executed by the Role in tasks.
 Main.yml of the tasks is the entry point for the Role (this is where the execution starts).
-One can include other files into this file.
+One can include other files in this file.

 - handlers - Contains handlers, which may be used by this role or even anywhere outside this role.